-VIDEO THE PARIS COMMUNE THE PLAY CAST & CREW
+VIDEO PARIS COMMUNE THE PLAY CAST & CREW THE INSTALLATION

-Citizens join us!
-Every Saturday and Sunday from 11am to 1.30pm, March through May, we come to Liberty Square (Zuccotti Park) and other public spaces around the city to work on The Days of the Commune, a play by Bert Brecht.
+Every weekend from March 3 through May 27 2012, we assembled in Liberty Square (Zuccotti Park) and other public spaces in New York City to work on The Days of the Commune, a play by Bert Brecht.
 Each scene in the play denotes one day.
-Each day is documented and posted here.
+On this website, you can see a film of our version of the play, as well as images from the project as a gallery installation.

 Commune poster